 It can be a confusing time, especially if you aren’t an addict.
-But you need to know that you are essential in helping your loved one recover from addiction.
-By knowing what to do, you can assist your loved one in his/her recovery and help prevent a relapse from happening.
-Here’s a few things to keep in mind:
+However, you need to know that you are essential in helping your loved one recover from addiction.
+By knowing what to do and what to avoid when you are living with a recovering addict, you can assist your loved one in his/her recovery journey and help prevent a relapse from happening.
+If you are worried about how to handle challenging situations with your loved one after the completion of treatment, here’s a few things to keep in mind:

 - It’s a lifelong process – Just because your loved one is no longer using doesn’t mean he/she is no longer an addict.
 Unfortunately, this disease lasts a lifetime and there is no cure.